Here are Five Reasons to Watch Out for a Possible Crypto Crash in 2022

-Some might even say outstanding compared to the stock market.
-From the start of 2021 to the end, the combined value of all crypto grew by 176%, worth $2.14 trillion in value.
+Some say it is outstanding compared to the stock market.
+From the start of 2021 to the end, the combined value of all crypto grew by 176%, worth $2.14 trillion.

 A major driving force of this considerable success is the rise in NFTs, also known as non-fungible tokens, which are integral to making gaming in the metaverse a reality.
-On top of that, many have seen NFTs as a great form of investment, with many creators and buyers flipping these digital assets and becoming millionaires overnight, seriously, actually overnight.
+On top of that, many have seen NFTs as a great form of investment, with many creators and buyers seriously flipping these digital assets and becoming millionaires overnight.

 Five Reasons to Watch Out for a Possible Crypto Crash in 2022

-It's crucial to note cryptocurrency is about speculation; although things look great right now, it's wise to keep in mind that this too shall pass.
+It's crucial to note cryptocurrency is about speculation; although things look great right now, it's wise to remember that this too shall pass.
 Below are my five key points to keep in mind about a possible cryptocurrency crash:

 1. History May Not Repeat, But It Sure Does Rhyme

 History may not repeat, but it sure does rhyme.
-Typically, when it comes to crypto, there's a build-up or upswing in the prices of these assets, then a sudden and usually dramatic decline materializes.
-At the moment, we seem to be heading towards a significant drop-off within the crypto market.
+Typically, when it comes to crypto, there's a build-up or upswing in the prices of these assets, and then a sudden and usually dramatic decline materializes.
+At the moment, we are heading towards a significant drop-off within the crypto market.

 Since March 2020, the cryptocurrency market has seen a 14-fold increase in its valuation, worth $2.14 trillion.
 That's no small change.
 From March 2017 until January 2018, there was a 35-fold (you read that right, 35) in ten short months.
 After that, many cryptocurrencies declined by 90% over the next 11 months, with many enthusiasts and investors jumping ship.

 For example, tokens such as Nano, Ripple's XRP, and Litecoin had huge gains ranging from 24,000% to 462,000%, only losing 93% to 99% of their value for the next two years.
-It might seem easy to make money, especially if everyone else is making cash hand over fist, but things can change on a dime.
+It might seem easy to make money, especially if everyone makes cash hand over fist, but things can change quickly.

 2. Too Much Too Soon When It Comes to Blockchain

-Blockchain technology has excited people across many industries for what the future holds, but sometimes too much of a good thing isn't good.
+Blockchain technology has excited people across many industries for what the future holds, but sometimes, too much of a good thing needs a better future.
 In this case, for all you investors, patience is a virtue.